 Stephanie G. Ward, Ph.D., is the Vice Provost for Vocation and Career Services, leading the Career and Professional Development Center at St. Mary’s University.
 She joined St. Mary’s University in 2004 after completing her Ph.D. at the University of Houston and she has never looked back.
 Being a Rattler is in her blood and she believes it is a privilege to be here.
-During her time at St. Mary’s, Ward served eight years as the founder and director of the Greehey Scholars Program, and has been the Chair of the Management and Marketing Department for the past year.
+During her time at St. Mary’s, Ward served eight years as the founder and director of the Greehey Scholars Program, and has served as the Chair of the Management and Marketing Department.
 Her love is being in the classroom with students engaging in thoughtful exploration of what it means to pursue a meaningful business career while challenging students to learn more than they thought they could.
 Being able to help a student exceed his/her potential is what drives her.

 Before coming to St. Mary’s, Ward worked in the banking and insurance industries in the accounting and auditing fields before realizing her passion was education.
 She has also taught at the University of Houston, Texas Women’s University – Houston Campus, and Alvin Community College Prison Program.

-When she isn’t at St. Mary’s Stephanie can be found out and about on her bicycle, working with her San Antonio non-profit chapter of Ride for Reading, hanging at her husband’s brewery, or in St. Paul listening to their son, Zach, play his guitar.
+When she isn’t at St. Mary’s Stephanie can be found out and about on her bicycle, working with her San Antonio non-profit chapter of Ride for Reading, hanging at her husband’s brewery, or in Minneapolis listening to their son, Zach, play his guitar.

 Ward, S.G.
 (2015).
 Integrating Student-Centered Learning in a Compensation Management Course.
 Journal of the Academy of Business Education, 16: 129-143.